hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 *Errors*

-If there is errors, it will be one of the following codes:
+If there is an error, it will be one of the following codes:
 - [201](#201) ResourceType: "session"
 - [202](#202) ResourceType: "currency"
 - [301](#301)